mcanigueral/evprof/README.md

 This work has been developed under a PhD program in the University of Girona (Catalonia) in collaboration with [Resourcefully](https://resourcefully.nl/), an energy transition consulting company based in Amsterdam, The Netherlands.
-The author would also like to thank the city of Arnhem, in particular Peter Swart, for facilitating access to the data used in the validation stage of this research.

 ------------------------------------------------------------------------